mdrain/dynalist-help/_articles/files.md

 permalink: /files/
 ---

 Document and folder are two types of files in Dynalist.
 You can think of each document as a "root" list that you can expand on.
-Folders can contain other files, making it useful when organizing your workspace.
+Folders can contain other files, making it useful for organizing your workspace.

 #### Creating files

 In the file pane on the left, you can open the create file menu by right clicking anywhere inside the pane or clicking on the "+" icon in the header bar of the icon.
 In the menu, you can choose to create a document or a folder.
 This way the new file in created in the **root** level in your Dynalist.

-To create a file inside a specific folder, right click on the folder to find the options to create file under it.
+To create a file inside a specific folder, right click on the folder to find the options to create a file under it.

 #### Opening documents